 After drilling a pilot hole, I secured the claw, through which the spring goes, to the base with two screws.

-All I had to do now was attaching the spring to the screw hook and determine the length of the spring with the metal plate.
+All I had to do now was attaching the spring to the screw hook, and determine the length of the spring with the metal plate.

-Build your workshop on a budget
+How to build your workshop on a budget?

-Building a workshop can be tough and involves a lot of trial and error.
+Building a workshop may be challenging and requires a lot of trial and error.

-That’s how I could spend my budget more efficiently and save hundreds.
+That’s how I could spend my money more wisely and save big bucks.

-Highly recommended to all my fellow DIYers and makers!
+I really suggest it to all of my fellow DIYers and creators!

-Stop spending your budget on the wrong things.
 Let this fantastic training guide you and start saving money today.

 I already bought this personally and I have never seen anything better than this.

-Limited beat the lockdown price: $39
+Limited price: $39

-Feel free to let me know in a comment below.
+Let me know in a comment below.

-Feel free to share this blog on Facebook, Pinterest or other social media.
 You can do this by using the buttons below or at the top of the blog.
-I would appreciate that.

-I’m looking forward to see you soon in another blog or video.
+I’m looking forward to seeing you soon in another blog or video.

 Woodworking | DIY | Home decoration

-Download the free plans here
+Download the plans here

-Enter your name and email address here and receive the plans immediately in your mailbox
+Enter your name and email address here and receive the plans in your mailbox.